01 of 14

 Brown and White Double Vanity

 A raised double vanity, like this one in a bathroom by Abbott Moon via DecorPad, opens the floor space to a gorgeous chocolate brown hardwood floor.
 Topped by a white marble countertop, the vanity features plenty of storage space for two people.
-The frameless mirror keeps your attention to the brown/cream contrast of the lower and upper parts of the room, a classic and elegant pairing that never goes out of style.Continue to 4 of 14 below.
+The frameless mirror blends with the wall color, maintaining the brown/cream contrast of the lower and upper parts of the room, a classic and elegant pairing that never goes out of style.Continue to 4 of 14 below.

 04 of 14